 The minimum wage in Tennessee is $7.25, which is the same as the federal minimum wage.
 The last time Tennessee chose to raise its minimum wage was in 2009 when the mandated hourly pay went up to the current $7.25.
 Local governments in Tennessee continue to raise the minimum wage at the same rate as the state.

-Tennessee is one of five states that does not have a minimum wage law, or exemptions for certain categories of workers, like tipped employees and full-time students.
+Tennessee does not have a minimum wage law, or exemptions for certain categories of workers, like tipped employees and full-time students.
 When a state doesn’t have a minimum wage, then the federal rate applies.
 Tennessee also doesn’t have an overtime law, so federal overtime rules apply.

 Are there plans to institute a minimum wage in Tennessee?